rinja-rs/rinja/book/src/template_syntax.md

   {% else %} No answer wrong answer?
 {% endmatch %}
 ```

+A `{% match %}` must be exhaustive, i.e. all possible inputs must have a case.
+This is most easily done by using proving an `{% else %}` case,
+if not all possible values need an individual handling.

 Because a `{% match %}` block could not generate valid code otherwise,
 you have to provide at least one `{% when %}` case and/or an `{% else %}` case.